davinbarron/react-movie-labs/README.md

 ## Overview.

-This is a repository for a ReactJS movie app :clapper_board: that makes use of the movie database (TMDB) API.
+This is a repository for a ReactJS movie app :clapper: that makes use of the movie database (TMDB) API.

 The app will have pages that will display movies such as:
- - Discover :magnifying_glass_tilted_left:
+ - Discover :mag:
  - Upcoming :stopwatch:
  - Top rated :fire:
  - Favourites :red_heart:

 The user can:
- - Like movies :thumbs_up:
+ - Like movies :thumbsup:
  - Playlist movies :open_file_folder:
  - Review movies :memo: